-Support carbon pricing programs (which may or may not include a carbon tax), if there is allowance for competitiveness impacts on energyintensive trade-exposed (EITE) sectors, and if a significant portion of revenue is used for developing technologies that will reduce carbon emissions.
+Support carbon pricing programs (which may or may not include a carbon tax), if there is allowance for competitiveness impacts on energy-intensive trade-exposed (EITE) sectors, and if a significant portion of revenue is used for developing technologies that will reduce carbon emissions.
 Propose measures for EITE sectors to minimize competitiveness impact and reduce carbon leakage.
-For example, we provided feedback on the proposed Federal Government Clean Fuel Regulations; and advocated with provincial and federal governments for equivalency agreements to recognize provincial regulations for federal requirements.
+For example, we provided feedback on the proposed Federal Government Clean Fuel Regulations; and advocated with provincial and federal governments for equivalency agreements to recognize provincial regulations for federal methane requirements.

-Have you evaluated whether your organization's engagement is aligned with the goals of the Paris Agreement?
+Have you evaluated whether your organization's engagement on this policy, law, or regulation is aligned with the goals of the Paris Agreement?